Volleyball variations: Snow volleyball

+Crossnet

+Hybrid sport of volleyball and four square.
+Can be played with 4 players or 8 players (2v2v2v2).

 Ecua-volley

 Ecua-volley is a variant of volleyball invented and played in Ecuador.
 Differences include a higher net (2.8 meters tall) and the use of a soccer ball.
 It is very popular among people that live in the USA.
 Each court side measures 9x9 meters.
 There are 3 players on each side known as the spiker, the setter, and the flyer (libero).
 Since the ball is heavier than an American volleyball, players are allowed to slightly grab the ball however, the grab must be quick (less than 1 second).
 Matches are typically played up to 15, 12, or 10 points depending on what is agreed upon.
 No player is allowed to touch the net, the poles or pass the dividing line separating the two opposite court sides.
 Upon doing so is considered a point or change serve for the opposing team.
 Points are made on a serve only manner (meaning only the side that serves the ball can make a point, otherwise it is a change serve for the opposing team).
 Other rules apply as well but the rest of the game is played as your typical American volleyball.